liberland/laws/drafting/consolidated/citizenship-law.md

 ### Article 24: Final Provisions

-This law has been submitted by the Cabinet on ...

-This law has been adopted by the Assembly on ...

 This law shall gain legal force on ... and shall remain in force in perpetuity or until its legal effects should be terminated or another law should replace it.